 Private student loans with high or variable interest rates

-Because interest rates are always changing, you'll want to compare your current rates against the rates offered by top lenders.
-Do the math, and see how much you'll save in the long run by refinancing.
+Because interest rates are always changing, you’ll want to compare your current rates with the rates offered by top lenders.
+Do the math, and see how much you’ll save in the long run by refinancing.

 Federal student loans that need to be extended

-If you're struggling to make on-time payments and want more control over your repayment terms, you can lower your monthly payments by refinancing your loan with a longer term.
+If you’re struggling to make on-time payments and want more control over your repayment terms, you can lower your monthly payments by refinancing your loan with a longer term.
 For example, the Standard Repayment Plan on a federal student loan is 10 years.
-You can drastically lower your monthly payment by refinancing that loan to a 15 or 20-year plan.
+You can drastically lower your monthly payment by refinancing that loan to a 15-year or 20-year plan.

-Keep in mind, though, that a longer a repayment term means you'll be making more payments as well as paying more in interest over the life of the loan.
-So, if it's feasible, try paying your loan off early or consider refinancing again with a shorter repayment term down the road.
+Keep in mind, though, that a longer repayment term means you’ll be making more payments as well as paying more in interest over the life of the loan.
+So, if it’s feasible, try paying your loan off early.
+Or consider refinancing again with a shorter repayment term down the road.
 You may also want to refinance your federal student loans if you have a secure job with a high income.
 Locking in a lower interest rate may be worth the risk of giving up federal loan perks, especially if you have a secure job with a stable income.
 Here are five scenarios where refinancing student loans makes sense.